balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 and also an invalid.
 The same procedure for passwords.
 We could test the registration process, while checking if all required fields have to be given to create a valid account and also check if this newly created account works then.
 What happens if we try to reset the password.
 Do we get a mail and does the reset process works as expected?
-You can see, that there are a lot of different scenarios that could be created here.
+You can see, that there are a lot of different tests that should be created here.

-But we want to start with the most common scenario.
-This scenario looks like:
+Let's begin with the typical situation of a client and server.
+The server offers a login page and an exclusive section that requires authentication from the client before accessing it.
+Once authenticated, the client can enter this secure area and is also able to logs out itself.

+Our test should look like the following:

 * check that we have no access to the internal page
 * insert a valid username